 develop Australia’s tyre recycling industry and markets for tyre-derived products.

-TSA is supported by a 25 cent per EPU levy on new tyres coming into Australia and uses these funds to deliver a robust audit and compliance scheme and support research and development projects.
+TSA is supported by a 25 cent per EPU levy on new tyres coming into Australia paid voluntarily by Scheme Members, and uses these funds to deliver a robust audit and compliance scheme and support research and development projects.

 The Tyre Stewardship Research Fund (‘the fund’) is the primary mechanism for TSA to facilitate investment and support to develop Australia’s tyre recycling industry and markets for tyre derived products.

-This document contains the guidelines and expression of interest form for Round 2 of the fund.
-Interested applicants are encouraged to read the guidelines in detail prior to lodging any application for funding.
+This document contains the guidelines and expression of interest form for the fund.
+Interested applicants are encouraged to read the guidelines in detail and contact the TSA Market Development Manager prior to lodging any application for funding.